hansungkim98122/WOMD_Sim_Agents/README.md

 # Waymo Open Dataset 2025 Sim Agents Challenge
-This repository is adopted from [SMART](https://github.com/rainmaker22/SMART ) with my own modification for implementation of the SMART backbone training, post-training, and evaluation.
-It includes the full pipeline from data preprocessing to WOD Sim Agent challenge submission.
+This repository is adopted from [SMART](https://github.com/rainmaker22/SMART ) with my modifications to support training, post-training, and evaluation of the SMART backbone.
+It provides the full pipeline from data preprocessing to WOD Sim Agent challenge submission.

 ## Simulation Rollout Examples:
 https://github.com/user-attachments/assets/4f08af72-8b16-481d-a2c7-e192ceb821b6